RichardMilos233/temasek/README.md

 ## Notes

 - Ensure that you have Python 3.11 installed in your Conda environment.
-- The `requirements.txt` file should contain all the necessary dependencies for the scripts in this repository.
+- The `environment.yml` file contains all required dependencies for this repository.
 - For any issues or questions, please contact the repository maintainer.

 ---